JeremyBYU/polylidar/README.md

 # Polylidar V2

 Polylidar allows one to extract planar meshes from a point cloud **and** their 2D projected polygons.
 The point cloud can be in 2, 3, or 4 dimensions (XY, XYZ, XYZC=Class).
 This module is written in C++ and is built as a python plugin.
-A Typescript (javascript) version is also created as well.
+A Typescript (javascript) version is also created as well and can be found [here](https://github.com/JeremyBYU/polylidarweb).

 The image below is polylidar (Typescript/Website version) with a classified point cloud data set.
 A point cloud of a building roof (purple dots) and a tarp (green) dots are seen on the left.
 The extracted polygon of the roof is seen on the right.
 The green line represents the concave hull of the extracted mesh, and the orange lines represent *holes* in the polygon.